-The new Longines Heritage 1973 Chronograph automatic watch that was presented by Longines earlier this year, is based on their classic 1973 chronograph model.
-Although you can’t seriously call this new timepiece a reissue, the watch looks very close to the original making it a serious competitor to vintage-styled chronographs that were introduced recently by Tudor and Tag Heuer.
+The Longines Heritage 1973 Chronograph (refs.
+L2.722.214.171.124 & L2.7126.96.36.199) collection was presented earlier this year and is based on the classic 1973 chronograph.
+Although you can’t seriously call this new timepiece a “reissue,” it looks close to the original making it a serious competitor to vintage-styled chronographs that were introduced recently by Tudor and and its arch-rival Tag Heuer.

 The original model that was produced back in 1973 featured a more popular at that time bi-compax layout with a small seconds indicator at 9 o’clock and a 30-minute chronograph counter at 3 hours.

 Since Longines for some reasons wanted to keep all three sub-dials of the modern chronograph movement that powers it in place, they attempted to blend the 12-hour totalizer in the dial.
 I must admit that the attempt was successful since the pair of counters at 3 and 9 o’clock with their high-contrast black-on-silver or silver-on-black color scheme indeed draw almost all attention to them leaving the lower sub-dial almost invisible.